Chicken-Language/.github/profile/README.md

 ## Hi there 👋

-if you can design a DSL, how tykura you are! 🐔 🕶️
+if you can design a DSL, how tykura(泰酷辣) you are! 🐔 🕶️
 <!--

 **Here are some ideas to get you started:**